The Alan Clark diaries are compulsive, fascinating, addictive, shocking and horrifying. They also show the world has changed.

 I know, but I don’t like to say

 As so often, Alan Clark, here aged 62, is talking about what he refers to as the other – as in “I fear that if I’d come from ‘an underprivileged background’ I’d probably by now have done time for GBH, or assault, or even what Nanny calls the other.”

-An Amazon reviewer of Alan Clark’s diaries, which cover the period 1972 (when he was 44) to his death in 1999, described him as The Mr Toad of the Tory Party – vain, boastful and a lover of fast cars.
+An Amazon reviewer of the Alan Clark diaries, which cover the period 1972 (when he was 44) to his death in 1999, describes him as The Mr Toad of the Tory Party – vain, boastful and a lover of fast cars.
 No-one outside the UK has heard of him.
 He quotes Hitler, of whom he keeps a signed portrait in his safe, and revels in the shocking effect this has on readers.